- Apply Today

 In Partnership With The Clinical and Translational Science Institute of Southeastern Wisconsin

-The Clinical and Translational Science Institute of Southeastern Wisconsin is a major partner with Marquette’s clinical and translational rehabilitation health science program.
+The Clinical and Translational Science Institute of Southeastern Wisconsin is a major partner with Marquette’s clinical and translational rehabilitation health science graduate program.
 Marquette’s participation in this consortium expands opportunities for academic, medical and clinical research within Milwaukee.
 CTSI partner institutions include the Medical College of Wisconsin, University of Wisconsin-Milwaukee, the Milwaukee School of Engineering, the Zablocki V.A.
 Medical Center, Children’s Hospital of Wisconsin and Blood Center of Wisconsin.

 Click the programs below for more details and area of emphasis.
 For more information including faculty and courses, visit the department web page.